 Travel Safety and Transport

-When traveling around Indonesia, we recommend using the Skyscanner App or looking at the 12go website so you can prebook buses and ferries.
+When traveling around Indonesia, we recommend using the Skyscanner App or looking at the Bookaway or 12go website so you can prebook buses and ferries.
 In terms of safety, traveling around Indonesia is relatively safe but just to be sure, make sure you have travel insurance during your trip.

 We recommend World Nomads mainly because they cover a lot of adventure activities like diving, snorkeling, etc. Click below to get a quote.